Received a letter?

 Why pay for a photo?

-Taking a picture takes a lot of time, work and knowledge.
+Taking a picture takes a lot of time, work and knowledge, and often involves specialised equipment.
 For many photographers, it is a full-time job, and press and photo agencies often employ multiple professional photographers.
 It is therefore only fair that, through licensing, they receive remuneration for their work.

 If a photo is used without permission and/or without payment, this harms the rights holder in three different ways: